teooi/leolabo-website/_pages/contact/index.md

 Diversity is an integral part of Canadian history, culture, and identity.
 In the Morin laboratory, we strive to maintain an equitable and inclusive culture where all forms of diversity are seen as added value in the unifying goal of reducing the impact of cancer.

-*Applicants are requested to send a cover letter and CV to rdmorin@sfu.ca with LYMPHOMA-PDF in the subject line*
+*Applicants are requested to send a cover letter and CV to rdmorin@sfu.ca with LYMPHOMA-PDF in the subject line or using the form below*

 <form class="wj-contact" action="https://formspree.io/{{site.email}}" method="POST">